 The Contractor shall report payments made to Division certified subcontractors under this Contract on a monthly basis using Pay Audit.
 The Contractor shall notify subcontractors that they must confirm payments received from the Contractor in Pay Audit.
 The Pay Audit system can be accessed on the IDOA webpage at: www.in.gov/idoa/mwbe/payaudit.htm.
 The Contractor may also be required to report Division certified subcontractor payments directly to the Division, as reasonably requested and in the format required by the Division.

 The Contractor’s failure to comply with the provisions in this clause may be considered a material breach of the Contract.

+The percent paid to the subcontractor(s) pursuant to this section, if any, will be calculated on the net revenue of the Contractor.
+Net revenue for this purpose equals all fees collected by the Contractor minus the actual amount of merchant and interchange fees remitted by the Contractor during the applicable period.

 33. Nondiscrimination.
 Pursuant to the Indiana Civil Rights Law, specifically IC § 22-9-1-10, and in keeping with the purposes of the federal Civil Rights Act of 1964, the Age Discrimination in Employment Act, and the Americans with Disabilities Act, the Contractor covenants that it shall not discriminate against any employee or applicant for employment relating to this Contract with respect to the hire, tenure, terms, conditions or privileges of employment or any matter directly or indirectly related to employment, because of the employee’s or applicant’s race, color, national origin, religion, sex, age, disability, ancestry, status as a veteran, or any other characteristic protected by federal, state, or local law (“Protected Characteristics”).
 The Contractor certifies compliance with applicable federal laws, regulations, and executive orders prohibiting discrimination based on the Protected Characteristics in the provision of services.
 Breach of this paragraph may be regarded as a material breach of this Contract, but nothing in this paragraph shall be construed to imply or establish an employment relationship between the State and any applicant or employee of the Contractor or any subcontractor.